ojosproject/docs/docs/url/getting-started.md

 project, Carlos is the lead of the [Developers team](/url/developers/).

 Professor Mark Baldwin is a professor at UCI in the department of Informatics.
-He has a background in accessibility and assistive technologies and persued a Ph.D. to make an impact in this field.
+He has a background in accessibility and assistive technologies and pursued a Ph.D. to make an impact in this field.
 During the summer of 2023, Carlos had emailed Professor Mark Baldwin about potential research opportunities.
 During this time, the professor was about to take research proposals for the